-Among 8th grade students, vaping varies by race and ethnicity.
-The highest rate of vaping is reported among American Indian/Alaska Native students and the lowest is among Non-Hispanic Asian students.
-However, rates for some of these race/ethnicity sub-groups can vary widely.
+Among 6th grade students, vaping varies by race and ethnicity.
+The highest rate of vaping is reported among Non-Hispanic Native Hawaiian and other Pacific Islander students and the lowest is among Non-Hispanic Asian and Black or African American students.
+However, rates for some of these Multi-racial\\ race/ethnicity subgroups can vary widely.